Project-Counter/cop5/source/08-sushi/index.rst

 SUSHI for Automated Report Harvesting
 =====================================

-Content providers MUST support automatic harvesting of COUNTER reports via the COUNTER_SUSHI API.
+The Standardized Usage Statistics Harvesting Initiative (SUSHI) protocol is designed to simplify the gathering of usage statistics by librarians, and report providers MUST support automatic harvesting of COUNTER reports via the COUNTER_SUSHI API.
 The specification for the RESTful COUNTER_SUSHI API is maintained by COUNTER on SwaggerHub:

 https://app.swaggerhub.com/apis/COUNTER/counter-sushi_5_0_api/